MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## 3           Senior      6709           71.7
     ## 4        Executive       281            3.0

-The table above shows that the ‘Senior’ populates 71.7% of the total, and the ‘Entry-level’ represents only 5.3%.
-It would be interesting to deeply explore this factor.
-It would be interesting to understand this proportion.
-Why does the database have a significantly higher number of ‘Seniors’ compared to the other levels?
-By exploring this, we can find out if this proportion really represents the real scenario.
+The table presented above indicates that the majority of employees in the database are labeled as ‘Senior’, accounting for 71.7% of the total.
+On the other hand, only a small percentage of employees are classified as ‘Entry-level’, representing only 5.3% of the workforce.
+It raises the question of why there is such an imbalance between the number of ‘Seniors’ and other levels.
+Further investigation is needed to determine if this proportion accurately reflects the actual scenario.

 - **Analyzing the `employment_type`: unique values and frequency**